 Hawk LTS Brake Pads: LTS stands for Light Truck & SUV, and these pads live up to their name.
 Not only are they stronger than OEM brakes to keep your heavier rig in check, but they also make light towing safer.

-Hawk SD Pads: Short for Severe Duty, SD pads are the toughest, most hair-on-the-chest pads in Hawk’s lineup.
+Hawk SD Pads: Short for Super Duty, SD pads are the toughest, most hair-on-the-chest pads in Hawk’s lineup.
 Only add these pads if you plan on doing some serious towing or hauling with a payload full of gravel.

 So, What Brake Pad is Right for You?